NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Index.guide.md

 Welcome to the BaRS Implementation guide.

-Here you will find a step-by-step guide to help you prepare for implementing BaRS and complete the assurance process.
+Here you will find a step-by-step testing process guide to help you prepare for implementing BaRS and complete the assurance process.

 Step 1: {{pagelink:Analysis, text:Analysis}}
 A group of pages to support you to understand what is required to implement BaRS successfully.